HieuDevs/ai-agent/ai-docs/evaluate_agent_details.md

 **Fields:**
 - `Status` - Evaluation level: "excellent", "good", or "needs_improvement"
 - `ShortDescription` - Brief encouraging feedback (translated to target language)
-- `LongDescription` - Encouragement-only for "excellent"/"good"; detailed corrections with `<b>tags</b>` for "needs_improvement" (translated to target language)
+ - `LongDescription` - Encouragement-only for "excellent"/"good" (no tags in this case).
+For "needs_improvement", provide detailed corrections (translated to target language):
-- `Correct` - Provide correction only for "needs_improvement"; for "excellent"/"good", output the original sentence
+   - Use `<err>...</err>` to mark error spans in the user's text
+   - Use `<b>...</b>` to highlight correct forms or key points
+   - If there are no errors, do not use any tags
+- `Correct` - Always provides an example response that properly addresses the AI's message (e.g., if AI asked a question, answer it; if AI made a statement, provide an appropriate reply).
+For "excellent"/"good", shows the user's original (if already good) or a refined version.
+For "needs_improvement", shows corrected grammar that properly responds to the AI.
+This field is always in English only.

 **Example Response (Vietnamese):**
 ```json